q3769/conseq4j/README.md

   related issues, and may be preferable for simple cases that do not require the syntax/semantic richness that an [ExecutorService](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ExecutorService.html) executor has to offer.
-- For simplicity, the thread pool facilitating this style's asynchronous execution is the default JDK [ForkJoinPool#commonPool](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ForkJoinPool.html#commonPool--)
+- For simplicity, the default backing thread pool facilitating this style's asynchronous execution is the JDK [ForkJoinPool#commonPool](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ForkJoinPool.html#commonPool--)
-  .
-By design, this is not customizable.
+  ; that is via the `new ConseqService()` API.
+Otherwise, the backing thread pool can be customized via the `ConseqService.with(ExecutorService backingThreadPool)` API.

 ## Full disclosure - Asynchronous Conundrum